Home > Tool Steel Heat Treatment Technical Center > M2 Tool Steel Heat Treatment Guide

 M2 Tool Steel Heat Treatment Guide

 The heat treatment of M2 steel plays a significant role in its excellent performance as a cutting tool.
-The heat treatment of M2 involves transforming the fully annealed microstructure (primarily composed of ferrite and alloy carbides) into a quenched and tempered martensitic microstructure containing carbides, thereby achieving the desired cutting tool properties.
+The heat treatment of M2 involves transforming the fully annealed microstructure (primarily ferrite and alloy carbides) into a quenched-and-tempered martensitic microstructure with carbides, thereby achieving the desired cutting-tool properties.
 This process typically consists of four main stages: preheating, austenitizing, quenching, and tempering.

 1. Preheating

 Preheating is an essential step performed on virtually all tool steels.
 Its purpose is to precondition the molecules within the part, allowing for a more uniform and accepted transformation during subsequent heating, and significantly reducing the risk of thermal shock and cracking.
-While preheating doesn’t directly harden the steel, it’s a vital preparatory step in the M2 tool steel heat treatment process.
+While preheating doesn’t directly harden the steel, it’s a vital preparatory step in the heat treatment process for M2 tool steel.

 M2 steel is typically preheated in two stages, with the first preheating temperature ranging from 650 to 760°C (1200 to 1400°F).
 The second preheating temperature ranges from 815 to 900°C (1500 to 1650°F).